phosfate: Ouroboros painting closeup (Default)

 Except that it has no pockets or dividers, so I lost this in it for like five days last week:

 'Cause I'd turned it off, so I couldn't find it by the noise.
 So when I found it again, I realized I needed some kind of pouch for it.
-Unfortunately, I was at work so I couldn't just tie on that nifty hedgehog pouch that
+Unfortunately, I was at work so I couldn't just tie on that nifty hedgehog pouch that [livejournal.com profile] nitasee gave me.
+But I did have a couple of those stupid can cosies, a lanyard, needle and thread, and a roll of duct tape:

 So I made two kinds.
 The first one, I decided to keep the round can shape, so I sewed around the bottom: